 “The veterans really help us more than we help them.
 We just give them the opportunity,” Hiller said.

-Kreulen, who retired as a U.S. Air Force colonel after 27 years, was in the Pentagon when it was attacked on 9/11 in 2001 and is the president and CEO of the Metro Nashville Airport Authority.
+Kreulen, who retired as a U.S. Air Force colonel after 27 years, was in the Pentagon when it was attacked on 9/11 in 2001.
+He is now president and CEO of the Metro Nashville Airport Authority.

-Huber, MTSU senior adviser for veterans and leadership initiatives and a retired U.S. Army lieutenant general, noted how “our veterans have served us all as they have defended our freedoms.”
+Huber, MTSU’s senior adviser for veterans and leadership initiatives and a retired U.S. Army lieutenant general, noted how “our veterans have served us all as they have defended our freedoms.”

-“Their families have sacrificed as they provided their unconditional love and support to their service member,” he said prior to the event.
+“Their families have sacrificed as they provided their unconditional love and support to their service member,” he said before the event.
 “Our annual Veteran Impact Celebration provides an evening event to collectively celebrate and appreciate our nation, our community and our military.”

 Platinum sponsors were Amazon military and Ascension St. Thomas Rutherford.
 Vanderbilt Health was the gold sponsor.

-The Journey Home Project, a not-for profit organization that assists other nonprofits in securing funds to help causes that benefit veterans of the United States Armed Forces, has been a financial supporter of the Daniels Center.
+The Journey Home Project, a not-for profit organization that assists other nonprofits in securing funds to help causes that benefit veterans of the U.S. Armed Forces, has been a financial supporter of the Daniels Center.

 The largest dedicated space for student veterans on a Tennessee higher education campus, the Daniels Center is a one-stop-shop to meet a wide range of academic, career and social needs.
-It is designed as a place where veterans can see other veterans, ask questions and receive the trusted assistance needed to transition successfully to the civilian workforce.
+It is designed as a place where veterans can see other veterans, ask questions and receive the trusted assistance needed to make a successful transition to the civilian workforce.

 — Randy Weiler (Randy.Weiler@mtsu.edu)